Jasmeet-1998/React.js_Orientation/task-manager/README.md

 - ****However when we reload that delete task / basically disappeared task from the UI will come back so to actually make changes and make a meaningfull stack we need a backend.****

+# Building Your build that gets deploy to production if your final goal is to deploy the application

+### npm run build or yarn build

+- A Folder Build Will Be made and this will be deployed when we actually deploy our application.

 ****==============================Intro Ends Here===============================****